iivanoo/covid-apps-observer/data/data_us/reports/resources/com.citymd.android.city.citymd___12.6.00.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.citymd.android.city.citymd 1 reviews"/>
 </p>

+> Who the hell do you think you are telling me that I need wifi to use video conferencing?
+This is pathetic BS.
+You have no idea how fast my wifi is and how fast my mobile data is.
+My mobile data is 5G and performs VERY well.
+I do NOT need wifi to use video.
+Don't you ever force users to do BS like this.
+Now I have to walk around and find some inferior wifi spot that will be slower than my 5G, and the main medical issue here is that after COVID, I cannot walk around too much.
+PATHETIC!!!!!!<br> :date: __2021-03-28 20:41:01__

 > Wasted time filling everything out and the doctor cancelled the visit...<br> :date: __2021-03-13 10:17:15__

 > I can't login to the app with the same credentials that I logged in on desktop website.
 I tried resetting my password, but app didn't even find my account either.
 Yikes.
 Zero star<br> :date: __2020-08-27 14:18:37__